Meal delivery services worth your dime

 Most of us have been trying to steer clear of crowded supermarkets lately, but what are you supposed to do about dinner?
-Easy – try a meal delivery service.
-Whether you want to lose weight, gain muscle, up your veg intake, balance your macros or just can’t be bothered deciding what the hell to make for dinner yet again, there’s a service tailor made for you.
+Easy – check out these meal delivery services.
+Whether you want to lose weight, gain muscle, up your veg intake, balance your macros or just can’t be bothered deciding what the hell to make for dinner, there’s a service tailor-made for you.

-You might be surprised to discover that some of the big-name delivery services like Hello Fresh and Marley Spoon are actually not Australian-owned.
+You might be surprised to discover that some of the big-name meal delivery services like Hello Fresh and Marley Spoon are not Australian-owned.
 Both of these are German-based international companies, although they do source produce locally.
-So we decided to check out a few of the smaller, more locally-focused meal delivery players, who’ve been dishing up some choice cuisine for their ’hoods.
+So we decided to check out a few of the smaller, more locally focused meal delivery services.
+These guys have been dishing up some choice cuisine for their ’hoods.

 Be Fit Food